MusicalArtist12/MusicalArtist12/README.md

 # Julia Abdel-Monem

-I'm a student at the University of Idaho studying Computer Science.
-I mainly code in C and C++, but I also have experience in React/Next.JS, Python, and AVR assembly.
+I'm a Computer Scientist and Game Developer!
+I've been working primarily with Godot/GDScript but I also have extensive experience with C/C++, React (HTML/CSS/JS/TS), and Python.
+I also have working knowledge on Rust, C#, and Haskell.
+I pick up new programming languages and frameworks easily!

 ## Skills

 - C/C++
 - React/Next.JS
 - HTML/CSS/JS
-- Assembly
 - Python
 - LaTeX
-- Rust
 - Linux + CLI (ask me about my system!)
 - Godot
-- Mongodb
+- Mongodb and SQL

 ## Contact Info